Moghan/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####3.
 Creation of the Training Set & Training Process

 Almost all training-set images are from the vehicle recovering to the middle.
 Some smooth driving is done in the curves.
-I small part the vehicle was driven from left to right using maximum steering angle.
+I small part of the training-set is from "wobbling", using the full width of the road with maximum steering angle.

-Example of recovery training from the left side of the road:
+Example of recovery training from the left side of the road, getting back to the middle:

 ![recover training][rec_image1]
 ![recover training][rec_image2]